Kiss (band): 2016–2023: continued activities and final tour

-It was announced on December 15, 2020, that a biopic of the band was in the works, with hopes to release it on time with the band's final concert.
+It was announced on December 15, 2020, that a biographical film of the band was in the works, with hopes to release it on time with the band's final concert.
 The band's manager Doc McGhee spoke about the process: "Hopefully in the next week we'll have a company behind it, and we'll start finishing the script, and hopefully by the time we end we'll have a movie finished for July of next year."
-Deadline reported that Netflix has nearly finalized a deal to produce the Kiss biopic titled Shout it Out Loud.
+Deadline reported that Netflix has nearly finalized a deal to produce the Kiss biopic titled Shout it Out Loud, which will be released in 2026.
 The film will be made with close cooperation from both Simmons and Stanley, and will focus on the formative years of the band.
 Following the announcement of the biopic, a two-part documentary on the band titled Biography: Kisstory was also announced and aired on A&E on both June 27 and 28, 2021, with an exclusive live performance following after its debut at the Tribeca Film Festival on June 11, 2021.

-In an interview on October 6, 2021, Stanley confirmed that the final concert for Kiss will likely happen within the next year and a half, stating: "I believe strongly by the beginning of 2023 we will be finished, it seems only natural for the final show to be in New York.
+In an interview on October 6, 2021, Stanley confirmed that the final concert for Kiss would happen within the next year and a half, stating: "I believe strongly by the beginning of 2023 we will be finished, it seems only natural for the final show to be in New York.
 That is where the band started, and that was really the background for the band getting together and writing these songs and played loft parties and played clubs starting with an audience of probably 10 people.
 It seems we should go full circle."
 The band performed on board for the 2022 edition of the Kiss Kruise in October to November 2022, which was their final time performing on the cruise.
-In addition to adding another 100 cities on tour into 2023, Simmons stated that he will continue working with the American rock-inspired restaurant Rock & Brews, and performing with his solo band when the final tour has concluded.
-He later stated that the band will be retiring out of self-respect and love for the fans and that he will be very emotional during the band's final performance which he presumed would take place around 2024, although band manager McGhee insisted that their final show will take place in 2023.
-During an interview on The Howard Stern Show on March 1, 2023, the band confirmed their final show will take place at Madison Square Garden in New York City on December 2.
+In addition to adding another 100 cities on tour into 2023, Simmons stated that the band would be retiring out of self-respect and love for the fans and that he would be very emotional during the band's final performance which he presumed would take place around 2024, although band manager McGhee insisted that their final show would take place in 2023.

-Despite the tour being their final, both Simmons and Stanley have not ruled the possibility that Kiss could continue without them or the original members for a "new generation" with a possibility of occasional guest appearances, with Simmons later expressing that he would like to do another concert residency.
+Kiss performed as the headline act for the pre-game entertainment at the 2023 AFL Grand Final in Australia on September 30, 2023, in front of more than 100,000 spectators in the stadium and a television audience of about 1.2 million in Australia alone, not including online streaming figures.
+A week after the AFL performance, Kiss performed their final Australian show in Sydney.